 Anthem has agreed to a $39.5 million settlement with 43 attorneys general over its massive 2014 data breach that involved the personal information of 78.8 million Americans.
-In addition to the payment, Anthem, one of the largest health insurance companies in the United States, has agreed to data security and management provisions designed to strengthen its practices.
+Anthem also agreed to data security and management provisions.

 Most state insurance commissioners fail to prevent windfall profits by auto insurers due to fewer pandemic claims

 State insurance commissioners are failing to prevent windfall auto insurer profits as auto claims dropped when driving and auto crashes declined due to the coronavirus pandemic, the Consumer Federation of America and the Center for Economic Justice said.

 One of the articles in our blogging roundup stands out this week.
 Tom Sightings of Sightings Over Sixty described how he fell while playing golf.
 He climbed up onto the tee box, and without thinking about it, stepped onto a wet railroad tie.